 Term Definition (ii) multiplied by fifty two (52).
 DIFCA the entity established as the DIFC Authority under the DIFC Founding Law or, where permitted, its delegate.
 DIFC the Dubai International Financial Centre established by Federal Law No. 35 of 2004.
 DIFC Founding Law Dubai Law No. 9 of 2004 or any amendment or replacement thereof.
 Employee an individual referred to in Article 4(1)(b) or (c) Employee Money an arrangement where: Purchase Scheme (a) the main purpose of the arrangement is to provide Money Purchase Benefits to members in respect of their employment; and (b) such Money Purchase Benefits are payable on termination of employment or on the occurrence of another specified event.
 Employer an establishment or entity referred to in Article 4(1)(a).
 Employment Contract a contract of service or apprenticeship, whether express or implied, and (if it is express) whether oral or in writing and any permitted amendment or replacement thereof as agreed between the Employer and Employee.
 Enactment Notice has the meaning given in paragraph 2(f) of this Schedule 1.
 Equity Partner an Employee who owns a partnership interest, membership interest or shares in an Employer.
-Exempted Employee an Employee who is: (a) required to be registered with the GPSSA under Article 65(1); (b) referred to in Article 4(2)(a), (b) and (c); (c) serving a notice period under Article 62 on 1 February 2020; (d) employed under a fixed term Employment Contract that will end within three(3) months of 1 February 2020; or (e) an Equity Partner, provided that an Equity Partner is only an Exempted Employee to the extent that they make drawings from a partnership, equity, capital or profit account of the Employer or receive profit distributions or dividends from their Employer.
+Exempted Employee an Employee who is: (a) required to be registered with the GPSSA under Article 65(1); (b) referred to in Article 4(2)(a), (b) and (c); (c) serving a notice period under Article 62 on 1 February 2020; (d) employed under a fixed term Employment Contract that will end within three (3) months of 1 February 2020; or (e) an Equity Partner, provided that an Equity Partner is only an Exempted Employee to the extent that they make drawings from a partnership, equity, capital or profit account of the Employer or an affiliate, or receive profit distributions or dividends from their Employer or an affiliate.
+Reference to an "affiliate" of an Employer is limited to (i) a holding company of the Employer; (ii) any subsidiary of the holding company of the Employer; or (iii) any partnership arrangement relating to the Employer that provides for partnership drawings and profit share distributions of Equity Partners.
 GCC Gulf Cooperation Council.
 GPSSA the General Pension and Social Security Authority.
 Gratuity Payment the end of service gratuity payment entitlement for any period of service by an Employee prior to the Qualifying Scheme Commencement Date under Article 66(1).
 Gratuity Transfer Amount an amount equal to the Gratuity Payment that would have been due to an Employee if their Termination Date was the day before the Qualifying Scheme Commencement Date, for purposes of establishing the period of employment served under Article 66(2), provided that the Basic Wage used in the calculation shall be that of the Employee on the date of the actual transfer of such amount.
 Guidance has the meaning given in paragraph 2(g) of this Schedule 1.